Volunteer to help with vital Marine Conservation work at the Peru Marine Conservation Project!

 The project receives no state funding.
 But through volunteer support, private donations and grants, the Peru Marine Conservation project is able to continue its vital work.
 Volunteer with the Peru Marine Conservation project to make a huge difference!
 Help the project's local staff with their vital research activities.
 The more volunteers there are at the project, the more vital conservation work that can be carried out.

 Volunteers work approximately 8 hours a day, 6 days a week with breaks for lunch.
 Days can vary depending on seasonality and the research activities at the time.
 Mornings are usually dedicated to field research.
 While the afternoons are used to record findings and planning/preparation for the next day’s activities.

 Volunteers work closely with researchers and local staff, assisting with the various research activities being undertaken at the time.
 Required tasks may include:

-- Monitoring and protection of sea turtle nesting activities (during nesting season only)
+- Monitoring of sea turtle nesting activities (August to January)